 Personal Protective Equipment

 Describe the personal protective equipment (PPE) employees are expected to carry, and when and how they are expected to use it.
 Requirements will vary depending on circumstances, but it is a good idea for drivers to always carry a hi-visibility garment (vest or pullover shirt), gloves, safety glasses and head and foot protection appropriate for the sites and places to which they travel.

 Provide a policy explaining that vehicles should be equipped with an appropriate emergency kit and provide a list of the items to be included in such kits.

 Each vehicle and driver should be prepared to deal with emergencies.
 The contents of a vehicle emergency kit depend on the driving circumstances and conditions that driver will encounter.
 A good practice is to carry a basic emergency kit and add items to handle winter driving or travel in remote locations.
 Store the contents in a sturdy, waterproof plastic container or a zippered gear bag for protection.
 Inspect kits every six months to confirm all the contents are there and check expiry dates on any perishable items to ensure they are still good to use.

 Basic Vehicle Emergency Kit

-high-visibility garment: vest, shirt or jacket with hi-vis trim reflective safety triangles survival blanket Flashlight with extra batteries, or a hand-crank LED flashlight/radio booster cables whistle fire extinguisher – ABC Type Level One first aid kit and manual with seatbelt cutter Help / OK sign clothing and footwear for the season, hat and gloves bottled water non-perishable high energy foods ( e.g. trail mix, chocolate)
+high-visibility garment: vest, shirt or jacket with hi-vis trim reflective safety triangles survival blanket Flashlight with extra batteries, or a hand-crank LED flashlight/radio booster cables whistle fire extinguisher - ABC Type Basic First Aid Kit and manual Help / OK sign clothing and footwear for the season, hat and gloves bottled water non-perishable high energy foods ( e.g. trail mix, chocolate)